 - Retain documentation of rate calculation, interim review, year-end breakeven analysis, and approvals

 School/tub-level responsibilities include:

-- Assist with internal and external audits including the annual audit of Academic Service Centers
+- Assist with internal and external audits

-- Maintain a current Academic Service Center list
+- Maintain a current list of ASCs

 Refer to the Academic Service Center Procedures Manual for additional operational and financial information.